Hearing Impairment Resources for Patients

-Bluegrass Hearing Clinic offers patients a variety of options and resources to help fund their hearing health.
+Bluegrass Hearing Clinic offers patients a variety of options and hearing impairment resources to help fund their hearing health.
 We accept a wide range of insurance plans and payment options with money-saving benefits so our patients can look forward to a stress-free hearing future.
 We have several options to assist in funding hearing services and device aids that provide affordable hearing care for any budget.

 Private Health Insurance

 If you have a personal health insurance policy it may offer comprehensive coverage for hearing tests and hearing aid evaluations, as well as partial or full purchasing options for hearing devices.
 Check with your provider to see what your plan coverage includes by calling the member services phone number on your insurance card.

 Pre-tax flexible spending dollars are an excellent way to offset hearing aid expenses.
 If your employer offers a Flexible Medical Spending Plan, you may be able to set aside a portion of your pre-taxed earnings to pay for medical expenses that are not covered under your insurance.

 If you are enrolled in high deductible health plan, you are eligible for tax-advantaged medical savings through a Health Savings Plan.
 Contributors deposit an untaxed value into a saving plan that accumulates interest over time and can be used for medical and healthcare related purchases not covered by insurance, including hearing aids.

 Wells Fargo Health Advantage® is preferred option that allows you to pay for your hearing needs over time.
 This is an easy and convenient way to pay for your hearing care and device equipment at low interest, while getting access to special promotions and offers.